Complete the form below to ask us a question or make an enquiry. We’ll get back to you via phone or email as soon as possible.

 Copyright subsists in original ‘literary works’ which includes standard legal letters.
 The Copyright lies in the presentation of the work (i.e. how the work is presented on the page) not in the ideas it expresses, so a firm of solicitors cannot claim ownership of any particular legal principle or argument.
 That is why the doctrine of legal precedent does not offend copyright.

 Infringement only arises where the whole or a substantial part of the original work is copied.
 What amounts to substantial is a qualitative rather than quantitative test, meaning the importance of the part copied to the original is what matters, not the amount that is copied.
-Given the content of letters of claim are largely proscribed by court rules and that brevity is encouraged in solicitors’ correspondence, this makes it quite difficult to avoid allegations of copying.
+Given the content of letters of claim is largely proscribed by court rules and that brevity is encouraged in solicitors’ correspondence, this makes it quite difficult to avoid allegations of copying.

 Thankfully most firms are too sensible to be other than gratified when an opponent has seen fit to adopt their drafting and lawyers usually apply considerable thought to the appropriateness of what they are adopting.
 But the offending letter probably went too far and consisted of largely copying and pasting the original.